Indeed, the buck is back for our three today on the EIB Open Line Friday.

 There are people who object to that just because they object to that, right?

-They they still want to say that this is it's either rooted in racism or xenophobia, whatever.
+They still want to say that this is, it's either rooted in racism or xenophobia or whatever.

-Meanwhile, what they don't understand are that without Muslim uh Muslim Americans and and Muslim allies who give us information and who say, look, this guy's saying crazy stuff.
+Meanwhile, what they don't understand are that without Muslim Americans and Muslim allies who give us information and who say, look, this guy's saying crazy stuff.

-I want he's saying he wants to shoot up a synagogue, or he says he wants to go to without those we got we're nothing.
+He's saying he wants to shoot up a synagogue or he says he wants to go to without those, we're nothing.

 We have nothing.

-We can't, you know, we're we're not talking about micing up every mosque in the country and sort of having some giant NSA dragnet, that's never happened.
+We can't, you know, we're not talking about micing up every mosque in the country and sort of having some giant NSA dragon it.

 But there's a tremendous amount of political sensitivities to it.

-I don't know if it's 50,000, but I think it's gonna be within short order.
+I don't know if it's 50,000, but I think it's going to be within short order.

-You're gonna have 10 or 15,000 in Iraq, you're gonna have a larger number in Syria, because people are starting to believe, I think, that your options are take the fight to them, to the enemy, to ISIS, to jihadists, to anyone who works with them, affiliate with them, or just hope that you good you don't get hit so badly, like we did on 9-11, that we're going in and i it's it's gonna be full-scale invasion and rebuilding of a of a whole society again.
+You're going to have a larger number in Syria because people are starting to believe, I think, that your options are take the fight to them, to the enemy, to ISIS, to jihadists, to anyone who works with them, affiliate with them, or just hope that you don't get hit so badly, like we did on 9-11, that we're going in and it's going to be full-scale invasion and rebuilding of a whole society again, or perhaps multiple countries.

-So uh I think more action now will probably prevent bigger actions down the line that would result from uh mass casualty event here in the US and and a tragedy.
+So I think more action now will probably prevent bigger actions down the line that would result from a mass casualty event here in the U.S. and a tragedy.

-So I've I have to say I've been right on this issue so far.
+So I have to say I've been right on this issue so far.

 I appreciate it.